Complementarity in categorical quantum mechanics: Boolean subalgebras of orthomodular lattices

 \section{Boolean subalgebras of orthomodular lattices}

 This section concerns level (iii) of the Introduction.
-We will prove that kernels that are copyable along $\delta$ form a Boolean subalgebra of the orthomodular lattice of all kernel subobjects of $X$.
+We will prove that kernels that are copyable along $\delta$ form a sublattice of the orthomodular lattice of all kernel subobjects of $X$, that is be Boolean as soon as it is closed under complements.

 \begin{lemma} The copyable kernels form a sub-meetsemilattice of $\KSub(X)$. \end{lemma} \begin{proof} The bottom element 0 is always copyable by Example~\ref{ex:zeroone}.
 So we have to prove that if $k$ and $l$ are copyable kernels, then so is $k \wedge l$.
 Recall that $k \wedge l$ is defined as the pullback.